 Please submit your payment online using our integrated PayPay checkout.
 After entering your contact information, you will submit your is payment information in a secure form on the PayPal website and then be directed seamlessly back to our website.
 Thank you!Donate

-Sandra Herndon wants to volunteer 2019-03-06 19:59:35 -0800
+Sandra L. Herndon wants to volunteer 2019-03-06 19:59:35 -0800

 The LWV-TC is working hard to engage Thurston County residents of all ages not just as informed voters, but as energetic and effective volunteers.
 There are six major areas where we need volunteer help.
 Lend your time and expertise to further our mission of educating Thurston County citizens to take action that makes a positive impact in our community.

-Check the area(s) that you want to work with the League.
+You may check the area(s) that you want to work with the League.
 Someone already volunteering in that area will contact you to discuss how you best can use your talents to pursue your passions.

-Sandra Herndon posted about Home on Facebook 2016-10-31 13:26:31 -0700I'm looking forward to working with the Thurston County League.
+Sandra L. Herndon posted about Home on Facebook 2016-10-31 13:26:31 -0700I'm looking forward to working with the Thurston County League.